danthegoodman1/frontlink/README.md

 You can find a [minimal backend here](https://github.com/danthegoodman1/frontlink-example) for an example React app with an Express API.
 This implements simple room subscribe/unsubscribe, and relaying events to clients in the room.
 That is all you need!

+### Joining Rooms

+Clients will emit one or more `SubscribeState` or `SubscribeFunction` messages when joining a room.
+You should be able to deduplicate joins (ignore if they are already joined).

+When clients disconnect, they should be removed from all rooms.

 ### Seeding state

 When a `useSharedState` or `useSharedFunction` is mounted, they will emit a `SubscribeState` and `SubscribeFunction` event respectively to the backend.
 For the `SubscribeState` event, the payload includes the `Value` property, which is the value of `JSON.stringify(initialValue)`.
 You can use this to seed the state for the room, and for clients that subsequently connect.